 This powder (food grade only!) is a natural insecticide safe for people and pets.
 Scatter around the garden and plants.
 You can get a 10 lb bag from Amazon for a decent price.

 This oil is extracted from the seeds and fruits of an Indian evergreen and is used for repelling aphids without bothering beneficial insects such as ladybugs and bees.
+We like that it is bee-safe, as that is a major goal for any possible solution to aphids.

 A yellow glass filled with water and a couple drops of soap to break water tension will lure aphids to it and cause them to drown.
 A yellow sheet of paper or tag board with a sticky substance such as double-sided tape on it also works for trapping aphids.